mllam/neural-lam/README.md

 This is a repository for sharing our graph-based neural weather prediction models for Limited Area Modeling (LAM).
 We hope to make this a dynamic repository where we can share updates to our implementation and collaborate with others interesting in machine learning models for LAM.

+See [our preprint](https://arxiv.org/abs/2309.17370 ) for information about the different models and methodology.

 The initial code contains PyTorch implementations of graph-based models adapted to the LAM setting, including:

 * The graph-based model from [Keisler (2022)](https://arxiv.org/abs/2202.07575).
 * GraphCast, by [Lam et al. (2023)](https://arxiv.org/abs/2212.12794).
-* A new hierarchical model.
+* A new hierarchical model (see [preprint](https://arxiv.org/abs/2309.17370)).

 Currently we are using these models on a limited area covering the Nordic region.